Continuing Education Activity

 The ideal candidates for conservative management alone are women with no sign of sepsis and rupture, hemodynamically stable and, pelvic abscess greater than 8 cm on imaging.
 In a study by Granberg et al. in 2009 stated that 25% of the patient fails to respond to conservative treatment.
 A localized unilocular abscess more likely referred to postsurgical complications and generally requires surgical drainage.

-Once diagnosed, a combination of parental antibiotic should be started to treat the mixed aerobic and anaerobic microbes.
+Once diagnosed, a combination of parental antibiotics should be started to treat the mixed aerobic and anaerobic microbes.
 The gold standard antibiotics regimen is the combination of clindamycin or metronidazole with an aminoglycoside, penicillin, or third-generation cephalosporins.
 Aztreonam is a substitute for aminoglycoside in patients with renal impairment.
-Other antibiotics with high therapeutic efficacy which may be options as a single agent include extended-spectrum antibiotics (cefoxitin, cefotetan, cefotaxime, ceftizoxime), beta-lactamase inhibitors (ticarcillin-clavulanate and carbapenems, meropenem, ertapenem,)extended-spectrum penicillin (piperacillin-tazobactam).
+Other antibiotics with high therapeutic efficacy that may be options as a single agent include extended-spectrum antibiotics (cefoxitin, cefotetan, cefotaxime, ceftizoxime), beta-lactamase inhibitors (ticarcillin-clavulanate and carbapenems, meropenem, ertapenem,)extended-spectrum penicillin (piperacillin-tazobactam).
 Parental antibiotics should continue for 24 to 48 hours after the patient becomes afebrile and subsequently be switch to oral antibiotics.
-Vaginal cuff abscess is a likely complication of a post-hysterectomy infection that satisfactorily responds to dilatation and drainage of the vaginal cuff.
+The ideal duration of antibiotics has not been rigorously studied.
+A vaginal cuff abscess is a likely complication of a post-hysterectomy infection that satisfactorily responds to dilatation and drainage of the vaginal cuff.

-Always confirms the diagnosis first with the appropriate backup.
+- Always confirm the diagnosis first with the appropriate backup.

 Differentials diagnosis of the pelvic abscess includes: